-In terms of the Residual Waste Treatment Project as outlined in previous years the development of the infrastructure has again proved to be challenging.
-The level of procurement activity during the year was kept to a minimum with the focus being on the planning application.
+In terms of the Residual Waste Treatment Project, as outlined in previous years, the development of the infrastructure has again proved to be challenging.
+The level of procurement activity during the year was kept to a minimum with the focus being on the planning application and the Grid Connection.